Rosalind Franklin: King's College London

 Franklin's habit of intensely looking people in the eye while being concise, impatient and direct unnerved many of her colleagues.
 In stark contrast, Wilkins was very shy, and slowly calculating in speech while he avoided looking anyone directly in the eye.
 With the ingenious humidity-controlling camera, Franklin was soon able to produce X-ray images of better quality than those of Wilkins.
 She immediately discovered that the DNA sample could exist in two forms: at a relative humidity higher than 75%, the DNA fibre became long and thin; when it was drier, it became short and fat.
-She originally referred to the former as "wet" and the latter as "crystalline."
+She originally referred to the former as "wet" and the latter as "crystalline".

 On the structure of the crystalline DNA, Franklin first recorded the analysis in her notebook, which reads: "Evidence for spiral [meaning helical] structure.
 Straight chain untwisted is highly improbable.
 Absence of reflections on meridian in χtalline [crystalline] form suggests spiral structure."
-An immediate discovery from this was that the phosphate group lies outside of the main DNA chain; Franklin, however could not make out whether there could be two or three chains.
+An immediate discovery from this was that the phosphate group lies outside the main DNA chain; Franklin, however could not make out whether there could be two or three chains.
 She presented their data at a lecture in November 1951, in King's College London.
 In her lecture notes, Franklin wrote the following:The results suggest a helical structure (which must be very closely packed) containing 2, 3 or 4 co-axial nucleic acid chains per helical unit, and having the phosphate groups near the outside.Franklin then named "A" and "B" respectively for the "crystalline" and "wet" forms.
 (The biological functions of A-DNA were discovered only 60 years later.)
 Because of the intense personality conflict developing between Franklin and Wilkins, Randall divided the work on DNA.
 Franklin chose the data rich "A" form while Wilkins selected the "B" form.